robyvandamme/dotadr/README.md

 ```

-The output for the initial decision record that is added upon initialization looks like this:
+The decision record that is added upon initialization looks like this:

 ```markdown
 # 001 Use Architectural Decision Records